locationtech/geogig/doc/manual/source/start/tutorial.rst

 .. code-block:: console

-   Objects in the working tree were updated to the specifed version.
+   Objects in the working tree were updated to the specified version.

 That puts the ``conflict_res`` branch version in the working tree, overwriting what was there.
 This removes the conflict.